NietoDeveloper/RegisterUserFront/README.md

 - Edit `css/style.css` to adjust styling.
 - Edit `js/main.js` to change validation rules or connect the form to your own API.

----

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to fork this repository, open a pull request, or file an issue if you spot a bug or have a